-Building on the premise of life-long learning and professional career development, the BSN Completion Program design allows the Associate Degree Registered Nurse to complete the requirements of a Bachelor of Science in Nursing Degree.
+Building on the premise of life-long learning and professional career development, the BSN Completion Program design allows the Registered Nurse to complete the requirements of a Bachelor of Science in Nursing Degree.

-- 1. Graduate of an accredited Associate Degree Nursing Program - 2.
-RN Licensure in the United States.
-New graduates will be admitted on probationary status. - 3.
-Minimum GPA of 3.0 from an accredited Nursing pre-licensure program or an ACT score of 21 or greater for students with a GPA below 3.0 on a 4 point scale - 4.
+- Graduate of a regionally accredited Associate Degree Nursing Program - RN Licensure in the United States.
+New graduates will be admitted on probationary status. - Minimum GPA of 3.0 from an accredited Nursing pre-licensure program or an ACT score of 21 or greater for students with a GPA below 3.0 on a 4 point scale - 4.
 Submission of official nursing program associated transcripts and other undergraduate transcripts.